cursedgerbil/sm64ex/README.md

 - Changed all stars to keep Mario in the stage with a dialog box popup
 - Changed the star dialog popup to an option to return to the castle or not (appearing from the painting as though you collected the star in vanilla).
 - A cap timer display
-- Music changes for some courses
+- Music additions
+- A variety of course improvements
 - Other minor superficial changes
 - Full changes available [here](CHANGES.md)